-    But if you’re struggling to nail down a brand name that captures your vision, positions your brand for success and attracts your target audience, online brand generators can provide just the inspiration you need.
+But if you’re struggling to nail down a brand name that captures your vision, positions your brand for success and attracts your target audience, an online brand name generator can provide just the inspiration you need.

-Here are 26 great options that are just a click away.
+Here are 23 brand name generator options that are just a click away.

 “Name your business in 10 seconds or less.”